The year 2019 has brought with it not just new beginnings, but tons of new hot tubs as well!

-Adding to the 4-person capacity is the Goplus Portable Inflatable Hot Tub.
-With its features and superb quality, this inflatable hot tub is a sure hit.
+Adding to the 4-person capacity is the inflatable GoPlus Outdoor.
+With its features and superb quality, this hot tub is a sure hit.

-In addition, maintenance won’t be a problem because its filter cartridge can be easily replaced allowing clean water all the time.
-For a retained soft water in the spa suspended crystals are kept in the filter cartridge.
+In addition, maintenance won’t be a problem because its filter cartridge can be easily replaced allowing clean and permanent hot water all the time.
+For a retained soft water in the inflatable spa, suspended crystals are kept in the filter cartridge.

 This tub is designed for your convenience and ease of transport.
-When you’re done using the Inflatable Hot Tub, it can be easily put away by folding it and grabbing the handles.
+When you’re done using it, it can be easily put away by folding it and grabbing the handles.

 The exterior walls of the inflatable hot tub are made of fabric-coated material and insulated ground cloth.
 It also comes with an insulated cover that is responsible for better heating and safety.
 These keep the tub’s high thermal retention.

 - Grab handles for comfort and ease of transport

 - Takes a long time to reach the desired temperature

 - Energy inefficient

 Among the remarkable inflatable spas is this one from Lifesmart.
 This one will definitely not disappoint because of its specifications and total relaxation it gives you in return.

 The LifeSmart Simplicity Plug and Play Spa is worth every penny because of the great features that come along with it.